 Dark Waters II

 A 6″x9″ panel with unique metallic glazes on the textured background tiles that set off the fish tiles.
 Polished obsidian pebbles accent the background.
 The fish tiles were made using molds created from actual fish so you’ll see the tiniest fin and scale details.
-Currently on display at Cristina’s Cafe in Strasburg, VA.
+Currently on display at Far Ridge Ceramics Studio in Edinburg, VA.

 The Singing Tree

 I came up with the idea for this panel one winter when a flock of cedar waxwings landed in a tree behind my house.
 They were twittering so loudly I had to come out of the house and see what was going on.
 This panel was so much fun to make!
 Every tile was cut, textured and shaped to fit.
 Each bird is unique and most likely will never be found in the real world.
-You can see it in person at my Far Ridge Ceramics studio.
-22″ wide x 23″ high. $1,575.00
+22″ wide x 23″ high.
+We’ve used photos of details from this panel to create a unique set of blank note cards.
+Please check our Gifts & Art Tiles page to see them or order a set.
+LINK

 Worship the Sun Lizards!
-This panel was three years in the making and is now on display at Cristina’s Cafe in Strasburg, Va.
-This panel would not exist without the assistance of my cats one of whom caught and killed the fence lizard but left it in good condition.
-When I discovered it, I headed directly to my studio and made a plaster mold of it which has since been used to create dozens of tiles.
+This panel was three years in the making and is now on display at Far Ridge Ceramics Studio in Edinburg, Va.
+This panel would not exist without the assistance of my cats, one of whom caught and killed the fence lizard but left it in good condition.
+When I discovered it, I headed straight to my studio and made a plaster mold of it which has since been used to create dozens of tiles.
 You never know where you’ll find inspiration!

 Wild Garden Red Dahlias